tanu-12/Day_to_day/README.md

 I am so tired my whole back hurts a lot.
 I thought of keeping this repos as something to write daily but I am always so tired so tired .
 I feel nothing about anything .
 Buying clothes, movies .
 I used to love watching movies I have stopped completely.

+sept 19th 2024
+its only 11:30 am i am dead tired . the long paragraph all the bullshit is only there because i texted first I took the action if i hadn't he would not be even bothered